Skip to main content

 Your server-side code is located in the /src/api folder.
 This is where you can build your API, webhooks, and other fancy server-side features.

-This backend is powered by the Server Plugin - a powerful Robo plugin that creates an manages a Node http server for you.
+This backend is powered by @robojs/server - a powerful Robo plugin that creates an manages a Node http server for you.
 If you install Fastify, the server will automatically switch to it for better performance!

 Everything Robo is file-based, so you can create new routes by making new files in the /src/api directory.
 The file's name becomes the route's path.
 For example, let's try making a new route at /health by creating a new file named health.js: